Why You’ll Love Visiting the MSU Broad Art Museum With Kids

 It’s extremely special that we get to bring our daughters and son here to show them the design and statement of a brilliant woman.

-There is a photo of the architect (sadly, she passed away recently, at the age of 65) hanging up in the kids area, which gives them something tangible for them to grasp if you’d like to talk to your kids about the architect.
+There is a photo of the architect (sadly, she passed away in 2016) which gives them something tangible for them to grasp if you’d like to talk to your kids about the architect.

 Broad_Art_Museum_Zaha-site